 If you have a composting toilet, see the manufacturer's component manual for operating instructions.

 TANK MONITORING

-The monitor panel allows you to check the approximate liquid levels in the fresh water, gray and black holding tanks, along with the charge on the batteries.
-Refer to manufactures manual for further assistance.
+The monitor panel allows you to check the approximate liquid levels in the freshwater, gray and black holding tanks, along with the charge on the batteries.
+Refer to the manufacturer's manual for further assistance.

 DUMPING WASTE